-A 10 Mbps internet plan is good enough for streaming YouTube videos but works the best when only one connected device.
+A 10 Mbps internet plan is good enough for streaming YouTube videos but works best when only one connected device.
 The result won’t be the same when you share it with anyone else.

 Now, you might wonder, is 10 Mbps fast enough for Netflix?
-Coming to that question, the OTT platform generally requires 25 Mbps internet speed to stream videos.
-Hence, having a 10 Mbps internet speed is not going to help you that well here.
+The OTT platform generally requires 25 Mbps internet speed to stream videos.
+Hence, a 10 Mbps speed plan will not help you that well here.

 You might have to experience some lag.
-However, audio streaming platforms like Spotify or Apple Music require much less bandwidth as compared to videos, i.e., 0.6 Mbps.
+However, audio streaming platforms like Spotify or Apple Music require much less bandwidth than videos, i.e., 0.6 Mbps.
 So, you can connect 15 different devices at the same time to stream audio.

-Minor strategy games or puzzle games require less bandwidth and hence, 10 Mbps internet is good enough for playing them.
+Minor strategy games or puzzle games require less bandwidth; hence, a 10 Mbps connection is good enough for playing them.
 Also, approximately 5-6 people can play these games when sharing the same internet plan.

-Mid-end games like Shooting games or Racing games require an average of 12 Mbps.
-So, on a 10 Mbps plan, you can face some lag while playing these games.
-Again, it’s not a good idea to use a shared internet plan when you have to play the mid-end games.
+Mid-end games like shooting or Racing games require an average of 12 Mbps.
+So, on a 10 Mbps bandwidth, you can face some lag while playing these games.
+Again, using a shared internet plan is not a good idea when you have to play mid-end games.

-And as mentioned in my modems for gaming article, the lower the latency, the better the gaming experience.
+And as mentioned in my routers for gaming article, the lower the latency, the better the gaming experience.